oleksandr/spaghetti/README.md

 ## Available endpoints

-There 3 endpoints for connecting to the router (either directly or using uplink):
+There are 3 endpoints for connecting to the router (either directly or using uplink):

  - Pub (ws://localhost:3000/ws/pub)
  - Sub (ws://localhost:3000/ws/sub)